upper-town/web_app/README.md

 in the [`bin/dev`] script.

 You can also run processes separately, each one in a terminal window.
-In this case, make sure to run `source .env.development` and `source .env.development.local` before running the processes.
+In this case, make sure to run `source .env` and `source .env.local` before running the processes.

 [`foreman`]: https://rubygems.org/gems/foreman
 [`overmind`]: https://github.com/DarthSim/overmind/